Baking Science: How To Achieve Perfect Bakes

 • Rich flavor

-If you’ve ever tried your hand at baking, you know that eggs and liquids are staples of baked goods.
+You know that eggs and liquids are staples of baked goods.

 Egg yolks and egg whites play different roles: